Lab 1 Solutions

 : The-i

-into the interpreter prompt.
+.
 You can also use the keyboard shortcutCtrl-D

 on Linux/Mac machines orCtrl-Z Enter